NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 # GDSII Import
 ---

 This tutorial demonstrates how to set up a simulation based on importing a [GDSII](https://en.wikipedia.org/wiki/GDSII) file.
 The example involves a silicon directional coupler.
-These devices are used in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split or combine an input signal.
+These component devices are used in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split or combine an input signal.
 For more information on directional couplers, see Section 4.1 of [Silicon Photonics Design](https://www.amazon.com/Silicon-Photonics-Design-Devices-Systems/dp/1107085454) by Chrostowski and Hochberg.

 ---
 ## GDSII File